-Basically, the Designer for editing data entry screens consists of three panes: the Workspace, the Toolbox and the Properties tab.
+Basically, the Designer for editing data entry screens consists of four panes: the Workspace, the Toolbox, the Properties and the Navigation tab.
 The Workspace is the largest of these areas.
-It is located in the right Designer pane and has an orange border.
 Above the workspace, the so-called "tabs" are located.
 They extend the available space and help to organize the data entry screens in a meaningful way.
 They will be explained in more detail in the Using Tabs section.
-In the left Designer pane, either the Toolbox or the Properties tab is displayed.
-To save the edits made to a data entry screen, click the Save Configuration button in the Toolbox (you may need to scroll down the pane if it is not visible).
-Similarly, you can reset a data entry screen to its original settings by clicking the Load Standard Configuration button.
+In the right pane, either the Toolbox, the Properties or the Navigation tab is displayed.
+To save the edits made to a data entry screen, click the Save button in the Toolbox .
+Similarly, you can reset a data entry screen to its original settings by clicking the Reset button.